All about the joint-ownership property laws in Dubai

 The Dubai Joint Ownership Law

-The joint ownership law in Dubai aka Law No. (6) of 2019 is an amendment to Law No. (27) of 2007.
-It governs and defines the responsibilities of all the stakeholders that are involved with jointly-owned properties in Dubai, including those located in free zones and special development zones.
+The jointly owned property law in Dubai, Law No. (6) of 2019, replaced Law No. (27) of 2007.
+It governs the rights and responsibilities of all parties involved in jointly owned properties, including those in free zones and special development areas.

 What were the changes to the law?

-Along with this, the law also defines the individual roles of each of the parties involved with jointly owned property in Dubai.
+The law also clearly defines the roles of each stakeholder involved in jointly owned properties.

 ROLE OF DLD